kennethballardphotographer/blaire/README.md

 Cropping down featured images to 500x312 on the tag and author feeds is one frustration I definitely wanted to tackle.
 Since the site where I'm using this is a photography website, I want to ensure the featured image is displayed with its proper portions instead of it being cropped down.

+### Show meta below the title (default: false)

+Normally on a tag and author feed, the post metadata is shown above the title.
+I personally prefer having that information below the title and before the excerpt.
+But I know you might feel different so this is Off by default.

 ### Show all tags (default: false)

 The Dope theme is programmed to only show the primary tag on a post, but you may want to show all tags for a post.
 In my use case, having all tags visible is better.